 Because of these challenges, IAVI’s scientists and their collaborators are pursuing innovative strategies to design vaccine immunogens capable of activating both arms of the adaptive immune response — antibodies and T cells — to induce durable immunity against HIV.

-After more than a decade of concerted effort, new and improved HIV vaccine candidates carrying immunogens that are designed to stimulate B cells of the immune system to generate broadly neutralizing antibodies (bnAbs) against the virus are now in clinical trials.
+After more than a decade of concerted effort, new HIV vaccine candidates based on immunogens that are designed to stimulate B cells of the immune system to generate broadly neutralizing antibodies (bnAbs) against the virus are now in clinical trials.

 Read more about this new generation of HIV vaccine candidates.

-IAVI supports the development of vaccine approaches that are intended primarily to elicit broadly reactive, potent antiviral T-cell responses against the virus.
+IAVI also supports research into vaccine approaches that are intended primarily to elicit broadly reactive, potent antiviral T-cell responses against HIV.
 Some of the most promising T-cell immunogens in development are specifically designed to address the global diversity of HIV.
 IAVI is supporting the clinical development of one of these approaches, a so-called conserved HIV immunogen, which combines portions of the virus, or viral epitopes, that are consistent across most of the genetically distinct variants of HIV currently in circulation.

-An important research initiative at IAVI is developing vaccine technologies that make it possible to deliver immunogens into the body efficiently and effectively.
+An important research initiative at IAVI involves vaccine technologies that make it possible to deliver immunogens into the body efficiently and effectively.
 Two technologies to accomplish this goal are being investigated by IAVI and its partners.

 The second technology IAVI is exploring as a way to deliver vaccine immunogens is messenger RNA (mRNA). mRNA directs synthesis of proteins inside cells that your body needs to perform its many functions.
 It was first used in licensed vaccines for COVID-19, and safely delivers instructions to cells to produce a SARS-CoV-2 protein that stimulates a protective immune response.
 In IAVI G002 and IAVI G003, IAVI and biotechnology company Moderna are investigating the use of mRNA to deliver HIV antigens and elicit targeted immune responses.